jno3/jno3.github.io/writeups/bulldog-1.md

 ![bulldog 7](./images/bulldog-7.png)

-But there is another way, using and ampersand, so, running "pwd & whoami":
+But there is another way, using an ampersand, so, running "pwd& whoami":

 ![bulldog 8](./images/bulldog-8.png)

 And I get the info that the user serving the page is 'django', and also that the string sent is not clean enough, allowing for the ampersand to pass.
 So I proceed to plan a reverse shell.
-I check to see if the machine has php, by running
+I check to see if the machine has php, by running:

 ```bash
 pwd& which php